 A simple CPS consists of three milestones:

-A full CPS is required for demand capacity resources a single facility with 5 MW or more of demand-reduction capability.
+A full CPS is required for demand capacity resources with a single facility delivering 5 MW or more of demand-reduction capability.

-A CPS report must be submitted within the first five business days after the end of each calendar quarter or month, if the project has a revised milestone that requires more frequent monitoring by the ISO.
+CPS reports must be submitted within the first five business days after the end of each calendar quarter or month.
+Monthly reporting is only required for resources that have revised milestones requiring more frequent monitoring by the ISO.

 Once the project fully achieves FCM commercial operation, no additional CPS reporting is required.